 Platform Integration

-Reference Platform - (May be known as Reference and Development Platform)
+Reference Platform - (May be known as Reference and Development Platform.)

 Sky Interactive Platform

-Unbundled Network Elements-Platform (UNE-P, UNE-Platform)
+Unbundled Network Elements-Platform (UNE-P, UNE-Platform.)

-Video on Demand Platform Providers
+Video on Demand Solution Providers

 Visa Open Platform